gravitational/teleport-cluster-terraform/README.md

 # `teleport-cluster-terraform`

+> [!IMPORTANT]
+This code in this repo is deprecated.
+Please use the code at https://github.com/gravitational/teleport/tree/master/examples/aws/terraform instead.

 This repo contains a reference Terraform module that configures a production-worthy high-availability auto-scaling Teleport Cluster.

 This cluster makes use of several AWS technologies, provisioned and configured using Terraform.